labd/go-commercelayer-sdk/api/docs/GETImportsImportId200ResponseDataAttributes.md

 `func (o *GETImportsImportId200ResponseDataAttributes) UnsetWarningsCount()`

 UnsetWarningsCount ensures that no value is present for WarningsCount, not even an explicit nil
-### GetDestroyedCount

-`func (o *GETImportsImportId200ResponseDataAttributes) GetDestroyedCount() interface{}`

-GetDestroyedCount returns the DestroyedCount field if non-nil, zero value otherwise.

-### GetDestroyedCountOk

-`func (o *GETImportsImportId200ResponseDataAttributes) GetDestroyedCountOk() (*interface{}, bool)`

-GetDestroyedCountOk returns a tuple with the DestroyedCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDestroyedCount

-`func (o *GETImportsImportId200ResponseDataAttributes) SetDestroyedCount(v interface{})`

-SetDestroyedCount sets DestroyedCount field to given value.

-### HasDestroyedCount

-`func (o *GETImportsImportId200ResponseDataAttributes) HasDestroyedCount() bool`

-HasDestroyedCount returns a boolean if a field has been set.

-### SetDestroyedCountNil

-`func (o *GETImportsImportId200ResponseDataAttributes) SetDestroyedCountNil(b bool)`

- SetDestroyedCountNil sets the value for DestroyedCount to be an explicit nil

-### UnsetDestroyedCount
-`func (o *GETImportsImportId200ResponseDataAttributes) UnsetDestroyedCount()`

-UnsetDestroyedCount ensures that no value is present for DestroyedCount, not even an explicit nil
 ### GetProcessedCount

 `func (o *GETImportsImportId200ResponseDataAttributes) GetProcessedCount() interface{}`